cri-o/cri-o/README.md

 ### Get Source Code

-As with other Go projects, cri-o must be cloned into a directory structure like:
+As with other Go projects, CRI-O must be cloned into a directory structure like:

 ```
 GOPATH